Role

 To translate insights into a tangible solution, I first created low-fidelity wireframes to map Instagram Events' user journey and core functionalities.

-The wireframes represent the flow our persona Sarah would take to discover, RSVP and purchase a ticket to an event, then offer her the opportunity to share the event with her friends and set a reminder so she doesn't miss it.
+The wireframes represent the flow persona Sarah would take to discover, RSVP and purchase a ticket to an event, then offer her the opportunity to share the event with her friends and set a reminder so she doesn't miss it.

 My low-fidelity wireframes (sketches)